ethicalblue/Collector/README.md

 0x01.
 Complete documents with company or people which will be pentested.
 Act legally.

 0x02.
 Prepare e-mail addresses (you can buy domains), message templates and program or script to send e-mails.
-You can also sent e-mails manually.
+You can also send e-mails manually.

 Here comes Collector application. 🙂